mozilla-l10n/localizer-documentation/src/tools/pontoon/ui.md

 At the top of each entry, a diff view compares the current source string and the source string from the machinery entry.
 Strikethrough text highlighted in red indicates text that is present in the source string but not in the machinery source string, while text highlighted in green indicates text available only in the machinery source string.

-To the right of the entry, the number in green shows the percent match between the machinery string and the source string.
-The higher the percentage, the more likely the machinery is to be useful and a 100% match indicates that the source and machinery string are the same.
-The machinery source is listed in gray.
-Upon clicking the gray text, the machinery source will be opened in a new window.
-The green superscript to the right indicates the number of matches for the entry in the translation memory source.
+To the right of the entry, the number in green shows the percent match between the machinery source string and the current source string.
+The higher the percentage, the more likely machinery is to be useful; a 100% match indicates that the sources for the current string and for the machinery string are identical.

+The origin of the machinery entry is listed in gray above the source string.
+Clicking the gray text will open the origin in a new window.
+The green superscript to the right indicates the number of matches for the entry in the translation memory.

 Be careful when using the machinery tab as suggestions may not match the source string for the project being translated.
 Even if the source strings match, the context in which strings are used may not be the same.
 This could lead to incorrect or unnatural translations.
 Always keep the meaning and purpose of the string being translated in mind when using the machinery tab.